 4.3 Applications

-It was previously described that a broad variety of measurands can be acquired with different setups of capacitive sensors.
-This leads as well to numerous different applications.
+As outlined above, a broad variety of measurands can be acquired with different setups of capacitive sensors.
+This leads to numerous different applications.
 Hering et al. (2018, p.
-42) state that generally four types of applications can be distinguished: Measurement of filling levels, measurement of stacking heights, object recognition and content determination.
+42) state that, generally, four types of applications can be distinguished: measurement of filling levels, measurement of stacking heights, object recognition, and content determination.